The Art of Contemporary Ceramics

 Ceramics Studio

-There is a separate glaze room with an Alpine Spray Booth and a Laguna Pro V Spray Booth.
-There are three separate kiln rooms, one for electrics, one for gas, and the third is the exterior kiln yard, which has approximately 5,400 square feet of space for students to work, and houses our five wood kilns, which includes an Anagama, two bourry box train kilns, a cross draft tube kiln, a wood/salt kiln.
-There is also a newly rebuilt (fall 2014) soda kiln and a small reduction test kiln.
-The electric kiln room houses two Skutts, one Shimpo Cone Art Oval, three L&L Kilns and a Blue Diamond Test Kiln.
+There is a separate glaze room with a Laguna Pro V Spray Booth.
+There are three separate kiln rooms, one for electrics, one for gas, and the third is the exterior kiln yard, which has approximately 5,400 square feet of space for students to work, and houses our six wood kilns, which includes an Anagama, two bourry box train kilns, a cross draft tube kiln, a wood/salt kiln.
+There is also a newly rebuilt (2026) soda kiln and a wood fired pizza oven.
+The electric kiln room houses a variety of electric kilns for student usage.
+We have a 1027 & a 1227 Skutts, one 3027 Shimpo Cone Art Oval, an e28t, e18S-3, Jupiter Series, and a large front loading EL2448 L&L Kiln, and a Blue Diamond Test Kiln.
 The gas kiln room houses two 20 cubic foot Alpine Forced Air Kilns.

-The studio is also equipped with a separate clay and glaze mixing facility with a state of the art Camfill Farr Gold Series Ventilation System.
-The clay mixing room houses a Soldner Pro Clay Mixer, a Bluebird 12S Clay Mixer, a Peter Pugger PM-100 Pug Mill, and a Venco 3.5" Deairing Pugmill for students to mix various claybodies.
+The studio is also equipped with a separate clay and glaze mixing facility with a state-of-the-art Camfill Farr Gold Series Ventilation System.
+The clay mixing room houses a Soldner Pro Clay Mixer, a Bluebird 12S Clay Mixer, a Peter Pugger PM-100 Pug Mill, and Peter Pugger VPM-30 Deairing Pugmill for students to mix various clay bodies.